 The standard 2 a.m.
 That gave Cliff a good two hours sleep before reporting to the post office.
 And Carla usually put her kids to bed at 2:30 a.m. so that schedule worked out perfectly.

 I hope this solves the mysteries and I have fooled you into thinking I actually do know the answers to these questions.

-There were some other CHEERS mysteries that I discussed about a year in this post.
+There were some other CHEERS mysteries that I discussed a few years ago in this post.

 Hopefully though, we made the show entertaining and funny enough that these inconsistencies didn’t bother you until the advent of the internet.